aninuth/aninuth.github.io/_posts/2025-08-26-eeg-ml-project.md

 ## Breaking Down the Problem

-I started out by collecting the 7 TB of data (on a surprisingly compact hard drive) from a post-doc at 6 in the morning.
+First step: collect 7TB of data at 6am.
+Do not drop the hard drive.
 Walking around campus with that was certainly trippy.
 Then, I just opened each file in VSCode.
 Just kidding!

 When you're staring at raw EEG data for the first time, it's overwhelming.
 For those of you who have experience with signal processing, this is what the Power Spectral Density (PSD) looks like for a single patient:

 ![PSD](/assets/images/psd.png)

+Learning how to work with data I couldn't even begin to examine always feels like diving into the deep end - and this problem was a lot worse with the iEEG recordings.

 ### 1. The Data Challenges
-1. There's way less literature (and data) on intracranial EEG data than there is for scalp EEG data.
-2. Most healthy people aren't volunteering to have their skulls drilled into in order to have electrodes implanted.
-This means that there's a dearth of healthy control subjects.
+1. Healthy people don't volunteer for brain surgery, so there's minimal iEEG data from normal subjects and less literature than scalp EEG.
-3. Intracranial EEG implants are far less standardized compared to scalp EEG electrodes.
+2. Intracranial EEG implants are far less standardized compared to scalp EEG electrodes.
 With scalp EEG caps, it is common for electrodes to be placed in a standard configurations, but this is not the case for intracranial EEG implants.
 Each patient's electrodes are placed based on their specific anatomy, and the electrodes are often not even in the same locations for different patients.
-4. The data has both spatial and temporal dimensions, meaning that the traditional methods of time-series analysis and spatial analysis do not suffice.
+3. The data has both spatial and temporal dimensions, meaning that the traditional methods of time-series analysis and spatial analysis do not suffice.

 ### 2. Preprocessing Pipeline
 Raw EEG is messy.
 I had to make informed decisions about: